 1/4" / 15 IPS analog mono master to DSD 256 to analog console to lathe

-Offering wider, deeper grooves for better information retrieval and superior pacing, this deluxe set gives listeners the chance to enjoy Jefferson Airplane's blockbuster set in faithful-to-the-original mono without having to pay a premium.
+With the 45RPM format offering wider, deeper grooves for better information retrieval and superior pacing, this version gives you the chance to enjoy Jefferson Airplane's blockbuster set in faithful-to-the-original mono without having to pay a premium.
 Along with immersive detail and dynamics, the level of instrumental and vocal separation allows the sensory-altering songs' complexities to emerge with full-bloom color and renewed perspective.
-Mobile Fidelity puts the surrealism back into Surrealistic Pillow.

 Allegedly given its name by Grateful Dead guitarist Jerry Garcia, who remarked that the music was as surrealistic as a pillow, Jefferson Airplane's sophomore effort remains renowned for its inimitable combination of collective symmetry, concise melodic frameworks, and razor-edged assertiveness.
 Reflecting the atmosphere of the period, the sextet spread the songwriting duties among all the members.
 Slick and Marty Balin share lead vocal duties.
 Jorma Kaukonen and Paul Kantner come into their own as guitarists.
 The family affair even extended to Garcia, who plays on several tracks and by nearly all accounts, served as the record's arranger and spiritual guide.
 Never again would the Airplane convey so much in such a straightforward fashion.